Principal Scientist, Primary Pharmacology Group

 NON-STANDARD WORK SCHEDULE, TRAVEL OR ENVIRONMENT REQUIREMENTS

-- Candidate may periodically be asked to travel to the Pfizer Cambridge, MA (2-3h away) and Pearl River, NY (2h away) sites to meet project team members.
+Candidate may periodically be asked to travel to the Pfizer Cambridge, MA and New York, NY sites to meet project team members.